Halifax College, York: Associated Institutions

 In keeping with the tradition of Oxbridge Colleges being twinned with each other, since 2012 Halifax College has been twinned with Van Mildert College, Durham, Durham University and since 2015 with The County College, Lancaster University.

 Student life

 Student representation

-Halifax College students are represented by the Halifax College Students' Association (HCSA), which represents all students of the College.
+Halifax College students are represented by the Halifax College Students' Association (HCSA), which represents all students of the college.
 Halifax was the first College at York to have combined graduate and undergraduate student association.

 It was also the first to have a 'President' leading the HCSA (unlike the other colleges at the time who had the position of 'Chair').

-The Students' Association provides Halifaxers with a variety of services, including large events, student welfare, volunteering, charity work, recycling, College merchandise, College sports and representation to the College and University.
+The Students' Association provides Halifaxers with a variety of services, including large events, student welfare, volunteering, charity work, recycling, college merchandise, college sports and representation to the college and University.
 It also organises the College Freshers' Fortnight.

-Halifax was the first college at York to offer certified Fairtrade College merchandise and continues to stay on top with many issues.
+Halifax was the first college at York to offer certified Fairtrade College merchandise and continues to stay on top of many issues.